How To Create Your Own Code of Ethics (With Examples)

 I appreciate my life and will be grateful for it every day.
 I recognize my advantages in comparison to others who may be less fortunate, and I will remain thankful for my life, and try to contribute to the improvement of my community through service and donations when possible.

-I fully embrace my core values and will hold myself responsible for continuing to embody these values in my personal and professional lives.
+I fully embrace my core values and will hold myself responsible.
+I fully embrace my value and hold myself responsible for continuing to embody these values in my personal and professional lives.
 I will remain stringent in continuously improving myself and updating my values as my life evolves and am dedicated to making my family and friends proud of the person I am.
 I will also support my loved ones as well as my colleagues in their own journeys for self-improvement.
 The personal code of ethics I have devised for myself will guide me to resolve any ethical dilemmas I encounter.

 Professional code of ethics example